ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 <a id="item-3-6"></a>
 ### Bind and Attach the USB Device

-In the Windows PowerShell, run the following command to bind and attach the device to the default WSL VM:
+[Windows] In the Windows PowerShell, run the following command to bind and attach the device to the default WSL VM:

 ```
 usbipd bind --force -b 1-4